 - Meanwhile, your Realtor will need time to do some work too – he or she will need to chat with your lender about timeframes, dates, and particulars for the contract.
 He or she will probably also review the disclosures.
 And your agent will very likely pull comps (that is, get recently listed, pending and sold properties which are similar in recent weeks and months) to give you an idea of the probable buyer’s value and the likely appraised value (a best guess based on the comps).
 With more time, your Realtor may be able to phone some of the listing agents of the pending properties and try to figure out the sale price.

 - Once the offer is drafted and signed, the disclosures signed, the buyer’s letter written, the proof of funds submitted, your Silicon Valley real estate agent will need to double check everything to make sure it’s complete, will draft some sort of cover letter and summary, and then assumble everything to be emailed or presented live.
 If live, you’ll need to allow a few extra hours for printing, collating, and driving.

-It is extremely important to do your due dilligence – this is not like buying a car!
+It is extremely important to do your due diligence – this is not like buying a car!
 Rushing yourself will lead to undue stress and potentially to costly mistakes.
 If you are serious about house hunting in the San Francisco Bay Area, do yourself a favor and look at homes as soon as they come on the market instead of just before the offer is due.
 You will reduce your stress level immensely by following this one little tip 🙂